-Reading is a huge part of our classroom and it’s important to us to make sure the books and characters reflect all aspects of the lives of our students.
+Reading is a huge part of our classroom, and it’s important to us to make sure the books and characters reflect all aspects of the lives of our students.
 That includes books about and including different faiths, backgrounds and cultural beliefs.

-Ramadan is an important part of our classroom culture so we searched high and low to find books that our students could use to learn from and reflect on.
+Ramadan is an important part of our classroom culture, so we searched high and low to find books that our students could use to learn from and reflect on.
 Here are some of the titles we found and thought you should check out yourself.

 Golden Domes and Silver Lanterns: A Muslim Book of Colors by Hena Khan

-This is a book about colors, but it’s told through an Islam lens.
+This is a book about colours, but it’s told through an Islam lens.
 It is beautifully illustrated.
 Our students saw themselves in this book (so we asked our librarian to buy a copy for our school).

 Ramadan Moon by Na’ima B Robert

 We loved the message of kindness from this book.
 It’s a message that crosses all faiths.

 This is a great book (though it is not as informative about the customs during Ramadan).
 It has wonderful illustrations.

 Rashad’s Ramadan and Eid-Al-Fitr by Lisa Bullard